Licensed Therapist · Telehealth · CO · ID · SC

 Per 50-minute session

 Private pay in all states.
-Superbills available for out-of-network reimbursement.
-Many PPO plans reimburse 50–80% after deductible.
+Superbills available.

 You've been thinking about this long enough.

-I offer Colorado LPC supervision and private practice consultation for clinicians building virtual practices.
+Are you a therapist or counseling candidate?
+I offer Colorado LPC supervision and virtual practice consultation for clinicians building independent practices.